AstraZeneca commits to 1.8 million Thai vaccine doses amid supply anxiety

 The first delivery to the Philippines, which was promised 17 million doses, was cut from 1.3 to 1.17 million doses and delayed from late June to mid-July, a Philippine presidential advisor told Reuters on Tuesday, citing Thai production delays.

-Reporting by Patpicha Tanakasempipat; Additional reporting by Panarat Thepgumpanat; Editing by Martin Petty
+Reporting by Patpicha Tanakasempipat; Additional reporting by Panarat Thepgumpanat and Panu Wongcha-um; Editing by Martin Petty

 Our Standards: The Thomson Reuters Trust Principles.